Every day at school, a feverish nightmare was likely to occur. Back then, I was unaware of my learning disability and knew nothing of dyslexia.

 Victim Blaming

 Slowly, I descended the stairs in my fuzzy pink pajamas with purple feet and mitten-shaped pockets.
 There, Johnny was with his littlest brother, setting up a board game.
-On the floor at the opposite end of the coffee table seemed the safest place for me.
+The safest place seemed to be on the floor at the opposite end of the coffee table.
 So, I masked my reluctance and joined.
 How could I have known that from beneath the table his leg crossed the distance?
 Every time he tried cramming his foot into my crotch, I smacked it away.
 On the third try, he sent his little brother upstairs.

-Before I knew what was happening, he had me pinned down on the couch and I can still remember is crushing weight.
+Before I knew what was happening, he had me pinned down on the couch, and I still remember his crushing weight.
 In my panicked frenzy, I somehow managed to get away.
 Straight up two flights of stairs, I ran clutching the waist of my pajama bottoms.
-I hid under the covers of where I would be sleeping that night; except, I didn’t sleep.
+I hid under the covers of where I would be sleeping that night; except; I didn’t sleep.
 I sobbed quietly, gripped by the fear that Johnny would try again.
 Luckily, he did not.

 Victim Blaming